rebeccaSimmonds19/tteofili.github.io/_posts/2021-3-16-pdpfairness.md

 (e.g. grant a loan to a person) would rather not be influenced by sensitive features like _race_, _gender_, _religion_, etc.

 On the other hand several studies have witnessed that this is often not the case.
-A very well known example of such an unfair model is the one used by COMPAS, an system often used in the U.S. to determine how likely a given person is to be a repetead offender.
-A study on the COMPAS system revelead a highly discriminative behavior, in fact black people was wrongly reported to be much more likely to commit a crime again with respect to white people defendants.
+A very well known example of such an unfair model is the one used by COMPAS, a system often used in the U.S. to determine how likely a given person is to be a repetead offender.
+A study on the COMPAS system revelead a highly discriminative behavior, in fact black people were wrongly reported to be much more likely to commit a crime again with respect to white people defendants.

 In this post we use _Partial Dependence Plots_ to visualize potential fairness concerns in a machine learning model.